What is Colombia known for?

 12# The stunning Providencia Island

-Providencia is an island in Colombia’s Caribbean sea, near San Andres.
+Providencia is an island in Colombia’s Caribbean Sea, near San Andres.
 Unlike San Andrés, Providencia provides a much quieter experience.
 You can dive there and enjoy the seven-color sea without the crowds you find in San Andrés.

 Unfortunately for the inhabitants of this paradise-like island, hurricane Iota hit them on November 16, 2020, and there is still lots of reconstruction work to do.
 But visiting this place will contribute to its economy.
-You can rent a golf car and enjoy the beauty of this place.
+You can rent a golf cart and enjoy the beauty of this place.

 11# All the landscapes you can think off